Wood Frog Natural History

 When all tadpoles have left the egg mass, the empty mass remains until various vernal pool organisms consume it.
 The symbiotic algae (Oophila amblystomatis) remains These expended egg masses look like floating masses of algae.

 The hatchling wood frogs have external gills for a few days as the body continues to develop into a swimming larva.
 They attach themselves to the egg mass or other objects as they develop and feed on the algae.

 Wood frog tadpoles grazing

 The recently hatched tadpoles spend considerable time on plant detritus scraping algae from the surfaces.

 The typical wood frog tadpole begins as a black tadpole but soon becomes brownish with specks of gold and the beginnings of a stripe at the mouth.
 Tadpoles feed on algae and other plant matter.
 They also feed on salamander egg masses, toad eggs and dead animal matter in the pool.

-Diagnostic characteristics of the wood frog tadpole are the gold flecking on the dorsal side, further flecking on the ventral side and the intestinal coil visible through the transparent skin.
+Diagnostic characteristics for identification of the wood frog tadpole are the gold flecking on the dorsal side, further flecking on the ventral side and the intestinal coil visible through the transparent skin.

 The wood frog tadpole is also identified by the Labial Tooth Row Formula of 3/4 which means there are three rows of labial teeth above the oral disc and four rows below it.
 In this image, the top three rows are hidden under the upper lip (labium) which hides part of the oral disc.
 The four lower rows are visible.